huffpostdata/in-memory-website/README.md

 A static website.
 In memory.
-Which is great for uploading to S3.
+You can save your website to a file, serve it, or upload it to S3.

 What's a "static" website?
 "Static" means this:

 * Only GET and HEAD requests are valid.
 * The response for a given endpoint never changes.
 * There are no errors.
-(A _server_ may return 404 errors, and a _server_ may receive erroneous HTTP requests; but those aren't errors in the website.)
+(A _server_ may return 404 errors, and a _server_ may receive erroneous HTTP requests; but those aren't _website_ errors.)

 Why "in memory"?
-Because the filesystem is a bad place to store a website, for many reasons:
+Because it's crazy-fast for small websites.
+And it's better than storing the website as a bunch of files:

 * A website doesn't have "folders": it has "paths". `/foo` can be an HTML file, and `/foo/bar` can also be an HTML file.
 See? `/foo` is not a folder.
 * A website doesn't just return file contents: it also returns HTTP headers.
   Those headers aren't derived from the file contents.
-They're separate.
 * A website can have redirects.
-* Filesystems are slow.

 How do you take advantage?
 Use a framework that outputs a "static website" in this format.
 This package provides the tools to develop and deploy within